giancambo/benperk.github.io/msdn/README.md

 + [Using Process Monitor to solve any problem, including DebugDiag][DTT8]
 + [Could not load type “Namespace.Class” from assembly “Namespace”][DTT9]
 + [Using HTTP ETW tracing to troubleshoot HTTP issues][DTT10]
++ [Configure Debug Diagnostic 2.0 to create a memory dump when a specific exception is thrown][DTT11]

 ## Deployment and Source Code Repository
 + [How to configure GitHub or VSTS for use with an Azure Function][DSCR1]